AdobeDocs/workfront.en/help/manage-work/projects/define-a-business-case/areas-of-business-case.md

 ## Goals

-Goals define the objectives for the&nbsp;project.
-This area&nbsp;is enabled by default in the Business Case, but the *Workfront administrator* might choose to not display it.
+Goals define the objectives for the project.
+This area is enabled by default in the Business Case, but the `Workfront administrator` might choose to not display it.
 This field displays the goals in order of priority.

 >[!TIP]
 >
 >You can create strategic goals for your organization that are not connected to a project's individual Business Case.
-You must have access to&nbsp;*Adobe Workfront Goals* to be able to create strategic goals.
+You must have access to  `Adobe Workfront Goals` to be able to create strategic goals.
 You can then connect them with projects outside of their Business Cases.
-For information about creating goals using *Workfront Goals*, see [Adobe Workfront Goals overview](../../../workfront-goals/goal-management/wf-goals-overview.md).
+For information about creating goals using `Workfront Goals`, see [Adobe Workfront Goals overview](../../../workfront-goals/goal-management/wf-goals-overview.md).

 Defining the goals is optional for the project to receive a Score&nbsp;in the Portfolio Optimizer.
 This section is the only optional section in the Business Case.
 All other sections of the Business Case must be completed before the project is scored in the Portfolio Optimizer.&nbsp;You can indicate a priority level for a goal as you create the goal.